SomeOddCodeGuy/WilmerAI/Docs/User_Documentation_For_AI/2_Features_Reference.md

 ## Per-User Encryption and Data Isolation

 When a client sends `Authorization: Bearer <key>`:
-- **Directory isolation** activates automatically -- discussion files stored under a hash-based subdirectory.
+- **Directory isolation** activates automatically: discussion files stored under a hash-based subdirectory.
-- **Encryption** activates if `encryptUsingApiKey: true` in user config -- files encrypted at rest with Fernet (AES-128-CBC + HMAC-SHA256) derived from the API key.
+- **Encryption** activates if `encryptUsingApiKey: true` in user config: files encrypted at rest with Fernet (AES-128-CBC + HMAC-SHA256) derived from the API key.

 When no API key is sent, behavior is unchanged (original directory, plaintext files).